 Lycium barbarum is a deciduous Shrub growing to 2.5 m (8ft) by 4 m (13ft) at a medium rate.

-It is hardy to zone 7.
-It is in flower from Jun to August, and the seeds ripen from Aug to October.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees.
+See above for USDA hardiness.
+It is hardy to UK zone 7.
+It is in flower from June to August, and the seeds ripen from August to October.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils, prefers well-drained soil and can grow in nutritionally poor soil.
-Suitable pH: acid, neutral and basic (alkaline) soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It can grow in semi-shade (light woodland) or no shade.
 It prefers moist soil.
 The plant can tolerate maritime exposure.

 Habitats